Edited by: Keri Stooksbury

 Other Special Notes: Passport Validity and Transit Visas

 There is a caveat to the “you don’t need a visa to travel to…” rule.
 Regardless of pre-authorized visa requirements, most countries require you to have at least six months of validity left on your passport before entering the country.

 Though this may seem random, the rule exists to ensure you don’t get stuck in a country with an expired passport, which could end up a much, much worse situation than you ever want to deal with!

-So, be sure to keep your passport validity up to date!
+So, be sure to keep your passport validity up to date.
 Check out our guide to renewing your passport for more info.

-Additionally, while many countries require a visa be obtained prior to landing, some of these countries have special exceptions for short, transiting trips.
+Additionally, while many countries require a visa to be obtained prior to landing, some of these countries have special exceptions for short, transiting trips.

 For instance, China now allows you to transit through for 72 hours as long as you have met certain requirements.
 You can look up these for any country by searching “[destination] transit visa rules” on Google for more info.